sagemath/sage-archive-2023-02-01/src/doc/en/installation/documentation.rst

 You do not need to install the documentation separately: it is included with Sage.
 This includes the tutorial, the manual, the developer's guide, and this installation guide.
-The tutorial includes a guided tour of Sage, and is a good staring point.
+The tutorial includes a guided tour of Sage, and is a good starting point.
 The reference manual describes what is available in Sage along with examples of how to use it.